zuozhenggh/learning-library/data-management-library/database/adv-compression/oltp-compression/oltp.md

 ### Objectives

-In this lab, you will create:
+In this lab, you will enable:
 * OLTP Table Compression
-* SecureFiles Deduplication
+* SecureFiles LOB Deduplication
-* SecureFiles Compression
+* SecureFiles LOB Compression

 ### Prerequisites
 This lab assumes you have: